joemoose/dungeoneers.d20/docs/combat.md

 After determining who’s rounds will be fast or slow, the order for resolving actions is as follows:

 1. Resolve all fast rounds before slow rounds.
+2. Melee attacks act before ranged attacks for opponents targetting each other in the same round.
-2. If players and opponents both have a fast round, the player must make a DEX *or* WIL check to act before the opponents.
+3. If players and opponents both act in the same *fast* or *slow* round, the player must make a DEX *or* WIL check to act before the opponents.
 Otherwise, they act after the opponents.

-3. If players and opponents both have a slow round, the player must make a DEX *or* WIL check to act before the opponents.
-Otherwise, they act after the opponents.
+!!! example

+	For example, a player and their opponent attack each other using a fast round (single action) with swords (melee).
+The player must make a DEX or WIL check to attack first.
+The player would have gone first automatically if the opponent had used a crossbow (ranged) or taken two actions (slow round).

 !!! note